Sage-Cat/SageStore/docs/Project_Documentation.md

 #### Overview

 The server architecture for the SageStore Management System aims to provide a robust, scalable, and maintainable backend for the system.
-The architecture is designed to accommodate new high-priority functional requirements, including User Roles, Logs, and Analytics, in addition to Sales, Inventory, User Management, Employee, and Client Management.

 #### Architecture Layers and Components

-**API Endpoints**
+**APIFacade**

-- **Responsibilities**: Expose RESTful APIs and RPC Endpoints for frontend and external systems.
+- **Responsibilities**: Acts as a gateway for the system, exposing RESTful APIs and RPC Endpoints to frontend clients and external systems.
-- **Purpose**: To allow for scalability and maintainability by decoupling the client-side from the server-side.
+- **Purpose**: Facilitates scalability and maintainability by abstracting the server-side complexities from the client-side, ensuring a decoupled architecture that simplifies client interactions.

-**SageStoreServer (Orchestrator class)**
+**SageStoreServer**

-- **Responsibilities**: Initialize the system, manage component life cycles, and ensure coordination between different layers.
+- **Responsibilities**: Initializes the application, orchestrates the startup process, and manages the lifecycle of various components such as APIFacade, BusinessLogic, DatabaseManager, and Mediator.
-- **Purpose**: Serves as the entry point and manager for the application, making high-level calls to other components.
+- **Purpose**: Functions as the central control unit of the application, coordinating high-level operations and ensuring smooth interaction across different layers for a cohesive system behavior.

-**Business Logic**
+**BusinessLogic**

-- **Responsibilities**: Implement the core functionality and rules of the system, including new modules like UserRolesModule and LogsModule.
+- **Responsibilities**: Implements the core business rules and functionalities of the system.
+It is structured into modules, with examples including UserRolesModule and LogsModule, to encapsulate specific business scenarios.
-- **Purpose**: Modular design makes it easy to extend or modify individual functionalities.
+- **Purpose**: Enables a modular and extensible design that simplifies the addition, modification, or removal of functionalities, thereby enhancing the system's adaptability to changing business requirements.

-**Data Access**
+**DatabaseManager**

-- **Responsibilities**: Provide a clean API for database operations, including new repositories like UserRolesRepository and LogsRepository.
+- **Responsibilities**: Provides an abstraction layer for database interactions, offering a clean API for CRUD operations and more complex queries.
+It includes specific repositories like UserRolesRepository and LogsRepository.
-- **Purpose**: Decouples the business logic from database operations, allowing for easier changes to the underlying database system.
+- **Purpose**: Separates the business logic from data access concerns, allowing for flexibility in changing database technologies or schemas without impacting the business logic layer.

 **Mediator**

-- **Responsibilities**: Serve as intermediaries that coordinate and facilitate interactions between different modules and their corresponding repositories.
+- **Responsibilities**: Acts as a communication hub between different parts of the application, particularly between BusinessLogic modules and their corresponding repositories in the DatabaseManager.
+It ensures that modules can interact with each other without direct dependencies.
-- **Purpose**: Decouples modules from each other, making the system easier to modify and understand.
+- **Purpose**: Reduces coupling between components, making the system more maintainable and scalable.
+By facilitating indirect interactions, it simplifies module integration and enhances the system's overall modularity.

-#### Dataset Schema
+## Dataset Schema

 The `Dataset` structure in our application is designed to efficiently handle tabled data, particularly for communication over a network using formats like JSON or XML.
 The structure is defined as follows:

-##### Components
+### Components

     - Data: Represents a single column of a table.
 It is a QStringList, where each QString is an individual cell value in the column.
     - Dataset: Represents the entire table.
 It is a QHash that maps a QString key to a Data object.
 The key is used to identify each column.

-##### Usage Example
+### Usage Example

-###### Field-oriented data representation:
+#### Field-oriented data representation:

 ```cpp
 Dataset myDataset;